35 Things You’re Doing That Make Your House a Target for Burglars

 Leaving expensive stuff in sight

 It should go without saying but anything of value shouldn’t be left in view from the outside.
 Burglars will often case a house before breaking in and if your home has valuable items out, the likelihood of it getting ribbed just went up.
-You need to know the 50 places thieves will never look in order to be safe.
+These are the 12 most sought-after items on every burglar’s hit list.

 Forgetting to lock the garage door